 The top school in the United States for Forestry is University of Florida.
-Students who graduate from the forestry program make an average of $39,716 in the first five years of working and $67,738 after their first five years of working.
+Students from the forestry major at University of Florida get 1.3% above the the average graduate with the same degree.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.

 North Carolina State University is a great option for students pursuing a Forestry degree.
 Want a large student body?
 This college has over 20,000 students on campus.

 With 85.5% of the instructors being full time, students are certain to get lots of face time with instructors.
 About 54.0% of students send ACT scores, with the average score in the 28 range.
 Videos from NC State could be a great way to learn more about university.

 It's difficult to beat University of Georgia if you wish to pursue Forestry as a major.
 After graduation, forestry students generally earn around $37,988 at the beginning of their careers.
 University of Georgia is one of the largest schools in Georgia.

 Students should not let costs stop them from deciding on University of Georgia since 82.0% of students receive financial assistance.
 On average, undergrads accumulate about $23,700 of student debt at University of Georgia.
 That's far lower than the U.S. average of $28,421.
 Check out some school videos to learn more about what's happening on campus.